Executive Director Mark Okazaki announces pending retirement in fall, 2019 more >

 We are proud members of and supported by United Way of King County:

-Neighborhood House is a non-profit 501(c)(3) organization (Tax ID #91-0568305), incorporated in 1956 to help diverse communities of people with limited resources attain their goals for self-sufficiency, financial independence, health and community-building.
+Neighborhood House is a non-profit 501(c)(3) organization (Tax ID #91-0568305), incorporated in 1956 and partners with diverse individuals and families to build community and achieve their goals for health, education and self-sufficiency.

 Resourceful immigrant sets sights on home ownership